-You see at the Figure 1 above, the first information on the left side is 14:04:39.
+You see in Figure 1 above, the first information on the left side is 14:04:39.
 It shows you the system time in 24 hours format.

 The second information is Up 1004 days, 12:20.
-It give you a timeframe how long the system has been running.
+It gives you a timeframe how long the system has been running.
 From the Figure 1, it shows you that the system has been running for 1004 days and 12 hours - 20 minutes.
-If the system has not pass 24 hours then it will show you only hours and / or minutes timeframe.
+If the system has not pass 24 hours then it will show you only hours and/or minutes timeframe.
 Take a look at Figure 2 and Figure 3 below.
 When the system is restarted then the counter will be reset to zero.

 Numbers of Users Logged In